Mortgage Loan Originators

 NMLS, developed through the Conference of State Bank Supervisors (CSBS) and the American Association of Residential Mortgage Regulators (AARMR), will allow companies to conveniently manage their mortgage license(s) in an electronic format through a secure website.

-Application and maintenance of an MLO license are managed through the Nationwide Mortgage Licensing System (NMLS).
+Application and maintenance of an MLO license are managed through the Nationwide Multistate Licensing System (NMLS).

-Application and maintenance of a CRMLA license are managed through the Nationwide Mortgage Licensing System (NMLS).
+Application and maintenance of a CRMLA license are managed through the Nationwide Multistate Licensing System (NMLS).

-For Companies Engaged in Residential Lending or Brokering: Application and maintenance of a CFL license for companies engaged in residential lending or brokering are managed through the Nationwide Mortgage Licensing System (NMLS).
+For Companies Engaged in Residential Lending or Brokering: Application and maintenance of a CFL license for companies engaged in residential lending or brokering are managed through the Nationwide Multistate Licensing System (NMLS).

 Please visit NMLS for additional information and licensing requirements specific to the California Department of Business Oversight.

-For Companies Engaged in Non-Residential Lending or Brokering: Application and maintenance of a CFL license for companies engaging in lending or brokering that is secured by other than residential real property are managed directly with the Department.
-Please visit the main CFL website for details. http://www.dbo.ca.gov/Licensees/Finance_Lenders/
+For Companies Engaged in Non-Residential Lending or Brokering: Application and maintenance of a CFL license for companies engaging in lending or brokering that are secured by other than residential real property are managed directly by the Department.
+Please visit the main CFL website for details. /Licensees/Finance_Lenders/

 - Bona Fide Nonprofit Affordable Housing Organizations